-I wanted to put together a few recipes that could be served for Christmas Dinner.
+I was hoping to put together a few recipes that you could serve for Christmas Dinner.
 I wanted things that were a little different from the norm and that would look fancy enough for Christmas dinner but actually be quite simple to make.
-I saw this recipe over on Tasty Kitchen last week and decided that it was one of the recipes I was going to make.
-Today is a main dish recipe you could use for your Christmas dinner, then I am going to share a yummy potato dish tomorrow followed by a delicious salad on Thursday.
+Then, I saw this recipe for pork tenderloin with cranberry sauce over on Tasty Kitchen last week.
+I decided that it was one of the recipes I was going to make.
+Today is a main dish recipe you could use for your Christmas dinner.
+Then, I am going to share a yummy potato dish tomorrow followed by a delicious salad on Thursday.
 All could be put together for one meal or you can just pick and choose what you want and easily add it to you Christmas dinner.

 - 1 whole Pork Tenderloin, Trimmed Of Fat (I used a pork loin roast)